northernpaws/pocketsynth/README.md

   * Two-Button Smart Reset (`STM6510`)
     * Hold two input buttons to power off the device if it freezes and power gets latched on

+## Step Sequencer

+The step sequencer on the device is modeled after popular semantics used by hardware sequencers, such as the Elektron Digitone and Digitakt.

+> The hard requirements of the step sequencer and audio engine are not defined yet because they are under active development.

+  * As many projects as the SD card or internal memory can store
+    * 128 Patterns (TBD)
+      * 8-16 Audio or MIDI tracks per pattern (TBD)
+    * 8-24 Songs (arrangements of patterns) (TBD)
+  * 8-16 voice polyphony (TBD)
+    * 2-3 LFO per voice (TBD)

 ## Audio

 The primary audio engine chain runs at 16bit 44.1Khz, but supports stereo audio effects.
 16 bit audio was selected as it had suitable depth without being too large for a small embedded device to reasonably process.
 44.1Khz also has a good frequency range, and has been the standard for CDs and many music streaming platforms for a long time.